 Emily’s story: Environmental Scuba Diving in Portugal

-Everything has been amazing so far, all the volunteers at the house are really friendly and the staff have been so sweet and accommodating.
+Everything has been amazing so far in Portugal, all the volunteers at the house are really friendly and the staff have been so sweet and accommodating.
 The food is delicious.
 I’m vegetarian and there are lots of great veggie options.

 Everyone that’s been a part of my program is awesome and we’ve all become really good friends.
 I even decided to stay one more week, because I’m really enjoying my time here and I don’t want to leave so soon.